IB Environmental Systems and Societies (ESS): A Complete Guide (2025)

 The remaining 25% of the grade is determined by the internal assessment (IA).
 This component involves a practical project, where students have to design and conduct an original field investigation.
 This investigation is then written up as a report, and it's a chance for students to demonstrate practical research skills and a deep understanding of an environmental issue that interests them.

-What is a good IB Environmental Systems and Societies score?
+What is a good IB Environmental Systems and Societies (ESS) score in 2025?

 The International Baccalaureate (IB) grades students on a scale of 1 to 7, with 7 being the highest score achievable.
 In terms of IB Environmental Systems and Societies (ESS), a "good" score is often considered to be 6 or 7, aligning with the higher end of the grading spectrum.

-According to the May 2022 IB statistical bulletin, the mean grade for ESS was 4.47, while in the November 2022 session, the mean grade was 4.12.
-So, scoring above this average would be seen as performing relatively well.
+According to the May 2024 IB statistical bulletin, the mean grade for ESS was 4.2, so scoring above this average could also be seen as performing relatively well.
 Nonetheless, the most important factor is to aim for a score that fulfils your university entry requirements and aligns with your personal academic goals.

-How to revise and get a 7 in IB Environmental Systems and Societies?
+How to revise and get a 7 in IB Environmental Systems and Societies (ESS)?

 Securing a high score in IB Environmental Systems and Societies (ESS) involves strategic revision and a deep understanding of the subject's interdisciplinary nature.
 Here are a few tips on how to revise effectively for ESS: